learn-co-curriculum/mod3-project-week-setup-example/README.md

 });
 ```

 What then is the return value of `app.adapter.fetchNotes()`?
 Something that we can call `.then` on must be a promise!
 All of our adapter methods should return promises that we can then chain `.then` onto and manipulate the data as needed.
-This is cool because the adapter can hide away some of the implementation details of `fetch`, such as setting the headers, converting the response into json etc.
+This is cool because the adapter can hide away some of the implementation details of `fetch`, such as setting the headers, converting the response into json, [error handling our fetch requests](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), etc.

 ```javascript
 /* src/adapter.js */